Lunar-Proxy/lunar-v2/README.md

 pnpm install && pnpm dev
 ```

+# Contribuating
-If you are doing a change to lunar, please read [this guide](CONTRIBUTING.md)
+If you are doing a change to Lunar, please read [this guide](CONTRIBUTING.md) before commiting.

 # Support